hariseldon99/hariseldon99.github.io/MediaServer_notes.md

   [The Ultimate Organizr V2 Setup Guide for Windows](https://smarthomepursuits.com/install-organizr-v2-windows/)

-The instructions can be readily adapted to Ubuntu.
+The above-mentioned instructions can be readily adapted to Ubuntu.
+I would recommend installing the latest development version, as it has more features than the stable version.

 Finally, an interesting trick can be to run a simple PHP-web based system monitor and enbed the output on your organizr home page.
 I chose [eZServerMonitor](https://www.ezservermonitor.com/) due to its simplicity and low footprint.
 Install it in a subdirectory of your organizr install, then open Organizr page in your browser, go to 'settings -> Tab Editor -> Homepage Items -> CUSTOMHTML-1' and input the following html markup tag